ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-decode.md

 **Parameters**

 `[in] image` The image file in memory.
-`[in] withTemplate` The template (JSON file) that is configures the barcode reader for the decoding process.
 `[in, out] error` Input a pointer to an error object.
 If an error occurs, this pointer is set to an actual error object containing the error information.
 You may specify nil for this parameter if you do not want the error information.

 **Return Value**

-The `iTextResult` of all successfully decoded barcode.
+The `iTextResult` of all successfully decoded barcodes.

 **Code Snippet**